 Exchangeable Debentures.
-As of December 31, 2012, we have two issuances of exchangeable senior debentures outstanding: \$400 million of 2 1/2% debentures that were issued on December 22, 2009 (the "2009 Debentures") and \$175 million of 3 1/4% debentures that were issued on March 16, 2004 (the "2004 Debentures").
-We redeemed for cash during 2012 the outstanding \$388 million of 2 5/8% debentures that were issued on March 23, 2007 ("2007 Debentures," collectively referred to with the 2009 Debentures and the 2004 Debentures as the "Debentures.")
+As of December 31, 2012, we have two issuances of exchangeable senior debentures outstanding: \$400 million of 2 /2% debentures that were issued on December 22, 2009 (the "2009 Debentures") and \$175 million of 3 /4% debentures that were issued on March 16, 2004 (the "2004 Debentures").
+We redeemed for cash during 2012 the outstanding \$388 million of 2 /8% debentures that were issued on March 23, 2007 ("2007 Debentures," collectively referred to with the 2009 Debentures and the 2004 Debentures as the "Debentures.")
 Debentures are equal in right of payment with all of our other senior notes.
 Holders have the right to require us to purchase the Debentures at a price equal to 100% of the principal amount outstanding plus accrued interest (the "put option") on certain dates subsequent to their respective issuances.
-Holders of the Debentures also have the right to exchange the Debentures prior to maturity under certain conditions, including at any time at which the closing price of Host Inc.'s common stock is more than 120% (for the 2004 Debentures) or 130% (for the 2009 Debentures) of the exchange price per share for at least 20 of 30 consecutive trading days during certain periods or at any time up to two days prior to the date on which the Debentures have been called for redemption.
-We can redeem for cash all, or part of, any of the Debentures at any time subsequent to each of their respective redemption dates at a redemption price of 100% of the principal amount plus accrued interest.
+Holders of the Debentures also have the right to exchange the Debentures) or 130% (for the 2009 Debentures) of the exchange price per share for at least 20 of 30 consecutive trading days during certain periods or at any time up to two days prior to the date on which the Debentures have been called for redemption.
+We can redeem for cash all, or part of, any of the Debentures at any time subsequent to each of their respective redemption price of 100% of the principal amount plus accrued interest.
 If, at any time, we elect to redeem the Debentures and the exchange value exceeds the cash redemption price, we would expect the holders to elect to exchange the Debentures at the respective exchange value rather than receive the cash redemption price.
 The exchange value is equal to the applicable exchange rate multiplied by the price of Host Inc.'s common stock.
-Upon exchange, the 2004 Debentures would be exchanged for Host Inc.'s common stock, and the 2009 Debentures would be exchanged for Host Inc.'s common stock, cash or a combination thereof, at our option.
+Upon exchange, the 2004 Debentures would be exchanged for Host Inc.'s common stock, cash or a combination thereof, at our option.
 Currently, none of the Debentures are exchangeable by holders.
 See "-Liquidity and Capital Resources."